 - Helping novice monks and lay students to improve their English and make a real difference to their future prospects

 - Living by the stunning Mekong River in a UNESCO Heritage town

 For those interested and passionate about volunteering as a teacher abroad, this project certainly stands out.
-Help to teach monks in Laos and make some life-long memories.
+Help to teach monks and others in Laos whilst making some life-long memories.

 The people of Laos are welcoming and friendly and keen to meet people from other parts of the world.
 When you arrive in Luang Prabang, you will receive a full orientation and it will not take you long to see why the town is a protected UNESCO Heritage site.
 As the former royal capital city of Laos, the town blends French colonial architecture with many stunning Buddhist temples.

-Monasteries look after many novice monks, boys who often come from poor, rural communities.
-They provide free accommodation, food and education for the young monks.
-The local community donate food to the monks each morning.
+The monasteries look after many novice monks, boys who often come from rural communities which lack proper educational resources.
+They provide free accommodation, food and education.
+The local community donate food to the monasteries each morning.
 When the young monks are old enough, they are welcome to choose which path they would like to follow, to become a monk or to return home and to seek employment.
-The temples encourage monks to make their own decision because regardless of their choice, they believe that the novice monks will continue to lead a good life, spreading Buddhist ideas and benefiting society as a whole.
+The temples encourage them to make their own decision because regardless of their choice, they believe that the novice monks will continue to lead a good life, spreading Buddhist ideas and benefiting society as a whole.
 For this reason, they aim to improve their English to ensure good job prospects.

 Novice monks are often enrolled in local, mainstream schools and they also take part in spiritual classes within the temple.
 However, educational resources and teaching can be limited for novice monks and that is why dedicated volunteers are so valued in the schools and temples.
 Classes are also held at a local English centre, where novice monks, female students, lay males and children attend lessons.
 Some classes are here, while others may be at one of two temple schools.